KabukiStarship/Script2/_Spec/Data/DataTypes.md

 ##### 2-byte Type Bit Pattern

-2-byte types can be used created a POD Type or a map one POD Type to another such as a ST1_FP4 (char*-to-float in C++) map or a CH1_BOL (char-to-bool in C++) map.
+2-byte types can be used created a POD Type or a map one POD Type to another such as a STA_FPC (char*-to-float in C++) map or a CHA_BOL (char-to-bool in C++) map.
 To create a single POD type set the Map type to 0.

 | b15:b14 |  b13:b9  | b8:b7 | b6:b5 | b4:b0 |
 |:-------:|:--------:|:-----:|:-----:|:-----:|
 |   MB    | Map type |  SW   |  VHT  |  POD  |

+###### Map Type Bits

+A Map Type maps from a set with  mappings of one POD type to other set, such as a Dictionary that maps a string an integer or an unsigned has integer to an integer offset.
+Map Types are covered in the [Map Types](MapTypes) section.

 **[<< Previous Section: ASCII Data Specification Overview >>](./)  |  [Next Section: Numbers >>](Numbers.md)**